clutter/mdma/README.md

   client_id: "[Google app Client ID to log into the app]"
   client_secret: "[Google app Client Secret to log into the app]"

+github:
+  username: "[Username of a GitHub account with read access to clutter/clutter-ios-wms]"
+  token: "[Personal access token for the account to read the releases for that app]"

 slack:
   token_url: "[Slack token URL to send build notifications to Slack]"
 ```